-- demonstrate competency with the research tools and methods in their selected area of study - 2. be able to locate and critically review the primary research literature in their area of study - 3. effectively use the primary scientific literature to understand their practical work - 4. have improved their scientific writing and oral presentation skills - 5. be able to keep accurate research records
+- 1. be able to locate and critically review the primary research literature in their area of study - 2. have improved their scientific writing and oral presentation skills - 3. demonstrate the ability to write for non-specialist audiences - 4. work independently and manage their time appropriately